 To the naked eye, all soil may look the same, which is why people often confuse the types of soil, but there are specific ways to differentiate them.
 Various soils have different colors, textures and other features that make them distinct.
 The reason clay soil is considered to be so difficult to work with is because it has different characteristics that set it apart from the rest.

 Clay has a smooth texture because of its small particle size.
-Compared to other soils, a large quantity of clay can be in a small space because there are no gaps, whereas soil with large particles has way more gaps.
+Compared to other soils, a large quantity of clay can be in a small space because there are no gaps, whereas soil with large particles, such as sand, has way more gaps.
 If the soil has large particles, this will give it a rougher texture, while the small particles in clay give it a smoother texture.

 Due to clay's small particle size, the soil is very dense, and it bonds together, which is why some plant roots can't penetrate clay soil.
 A positive to this, though, is that clay soils are resistant to erosion.
 A negative is that it takes longer for clay-heavy soil to warm up after a season of cold weather.